Skip to content

 more information about the variables available in this string can be found under Versioning.

-🛈 If you are using the auto-updating -latest version of the widget, the {version} will be replaced with the actual version number of the widget.
-So if the latest version is 1.0.0, the variable will be replaced with 1.0.0.
+ℹ️ If you are using the auto-updating latest version of the widget, {version} will still be replaced with the concrete version of the bundle you received.

 Options